theodoreyong9/AIWA/README.md

 is not sufficient because a peer could otherwise declare another domain as its own source.

+The Ed25519 verification dependency (`@noble/curves/ed25519`) is loaded via a lazy, cached dynamic import inside the functions that need it, not a static top-level import.
+A static import graph is fetched and linked before any of a module's own top-level code runs; if the CDN this dependency resolves through were ever unreachable, a static import would fail before `main.js`'s own startup code -- including its own top-level error handling -- ever executed, hanging the application with no catchable error.
+The dynamic import makes an unreachable CDN an ordinary, catchable rejected promise instead.

 ## Atomic consumption

 The consumption guard must be atomic from the perspective of the state transition.